cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 - fully upgrade *all* your Angular packages (check with `ng version`)
 - as stated in the official [Angular documentation](https://angular.io/guide/releases):

-> If you are updating from one major version to another, then we recommend that you don't skip major versions.
+> If you are updating from one major version to another, then we recommend that you do not skip major versions.
 Follow the instructions to incrementally update to the next major version, testing and validating at each step.
 For example, if you want to update from version 6.x.x to version 8.x.x, we recommend that you update to the latest 7.x.x release first.
 After successfully updating to 7.x.x, you can then update to 8.x.x.

 Exceptionally, this lib deprecated the v7 version, so migration to version 7 is not required.
 But be aware that since v7, **validation is now required in `getItem()`**.
 A full [validation guide](./VALIDATION.md) is available.

 Conversely, migration to version 6 is important.